-I did tend to harp on the price of schooling, especially in September and December when I got the girls’ schooling bills.
+I did tend to harp on the price of schooling.
+I did this in September and December when I got the girls’ schooling bills.
 When I started paying more in September than I made (gross) my first year working, I started getting a little worked up.

 - RESP: You Realize it is only going to cover tuition, right?
-I attempt to warn parents of future University students that your RESP is really not enough to cover it all, and there are a plethora of expenses to pay.
+I attempt to warn parents of future University students that your RESP is really not enough to cover it all.
+There are a plethora of expenses to pay.

-- I think I really started getting an understanding of how much this was going to cost after my Alumni Visit to my school, and after that I wrote University Education in Canada.
+- I started getting an understanding of how much this was going to cost after my Alumni Visit to my school.
+After that I wrote University Education in Canada.

-- Whatever we do in life there are always tax implications and with Students and Taxes I delve deeper into the subject.
+- Whatever we do in life there are always tax implications.
+With Students and Taxes I delve deeper into the subject, of RESP tax implications.

-- Stats Canada publishes every year a discussion about Tuition Costs (and how they don’t have any semblance to the inflation rate), here are a few that I commented on:
+- Stats Canada publishes every year a discussion about Tuition Costs.
+Interesting how they don’t have any semblance to the inflation rate.
+Here are a few that I commented on:

-- Another interesting study a while ago about how Canadian Students Pay Net Zero for Tuition, which is hokum in my book.
+- Another interesting study about how Canadian Students Pay Net Zero for Tuition, which is hokum.

-- If your child is not living at home you need to think about The Cost of University Residence or at least the cost of where your child will live at school.
+- If your child is not living at home you need to think about The Cost of University Residence.
+At least look at the cost of where your child will live at school.

 - My own retrospective on this topic with University Cost How Much ?
 There were some things I hadn’t thought about.